americanhandelsociety/americanhandelsociety-members/README.md

 2. "Staging" pipeline: a production-like version of the AHS website available at https://americanhandelsociety-staging.herokuapp.com/; Heroku **automatically** deploys to staging when an engineer merges a branch into `main` or pushes to `main`.
 3. "Production" pipeline: the production version of the AHS website available at https://www.americanhandelsociety.org/; only authenticated Heroku users can deploy to production – they do so using the Heroku CLI.

+Thank you our friends at DataMade for [the lovely guide on Django and Heroku](https://github.com/datamade/how-to/tree/main/deployment/heroku).

 # Logging

 This project uses the Django logging system.
 Logs reside in two locations: